Data Analytics for Supply Chain Sustainability

 It may not be reasonable to focus only on CO2 reductions if you want to keep an appropriate level of profitability.

-Therefore, you need to be innovative and use alternative solutions with the support of data-driven insights.
+Therefore, you need to be innovative and use alternative solutions supported by data-driven insights.

 About Me